-Section 1.
-DIRECTOR OF MISSIONS
+DIRECTOR OF MISSIONS Section 1.

 - (1) The Director of Missions shall be an officer of the Association.
-As an officer and general leader of the Association, the Director of Missions shall be an ex officio member of all Committees, Councils, and groups of the Association. - (2) The Director of Missions shall be elected to this office upon a recommendation of the Search Committee, and by a two-thirds majority vote of the Messengers present at a regular Meeting by the Moderator for that particular purpose.
-Letters of information concerning the prospective Director of Missions shall be sent out to all Messengers of the Association two weeks before the Meeting. - (3) The time of service shall continue until terminated by the request of the Director of Missions to the Association, or at the request of the Association, which would require a two-thirds majority vote of the Messengers to the Associational Meeting.
-Proper notice and explanation of termination shall be provided to or by the Director of Missions and/or the Association. - (4) The Director of Missions shall promote the work and ministry of the Association and denomination, cooperating with the churches, their pastors and officers, and Associational Committees and organizations. - a.
-He shall be responsible for planning, promoting and executing the ministry of the Association in cooperation with the Associational Council.
+As an officer and general leader of the Association, the Director of Missions shall be an ex officio member of all Committees, Councils, and groups of the Association. - (2) The Director of Missions shall be elected to this office upon a recommendation of the Search Committee, and by a two-thirds majority vote of the Messengers present at a regular Meeting by the Messengers present at a regular hourse. the Moderator for that particular purpose.
+Letters of information concerning the prospective Director of Missions shall be sent out to all Messengers of the Association two weeks before the Meeting.

+(3) The time of service shall continue until terminated by the request of the Director of Missions to the Association, or at the request of the Association, which would require a twothirds majority vote of the Messengers to the Associational Meeting.
+Proper notice and explanation of termination shall be provided to or by the Director of Missions and/or the Association.

+(4) The Director of Missions shall promote the work and ministry of the Director the Work and ministry of the Association and denomination, cooperating with the churches, their pastors and officers, and Associational Committees and organizations.

-b.
-He shall serve as Chairman of the - b.
-He shall serve as Chairman of the Associational Council, and make an annual report to the Association at the October Meeting. - c.
+Committees and organizations. a.
+He shall be responsible for planning, promoting and executing the ministry of the Association in cooperation with the Associational Council. b.
+He shall serve as Chairman of the c.
 He shall seek to visit each church in the Association in order to: